Billy McKinney Player Props: Yankees vs. Astros

-Billy McKinney and his .400 on-base percentage over his past 10 games (94 points higher than his season-long percentage), will be in action for the New York Yankees against the Houston Astros and Hunter Brown on August 4 at 7:05 PM ET.
+The New York Yankees, including Billy McKinney (.160 batting average in his past 10 games), battle starter Justin Verlander and the Houston Astros at Yankee Stadium, Saturday at 1:05 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the Astros.
+He had a hitless showing in his last game (0-for-4) against the Astros.

 Billy McKinney Game Info & Props vs. the Astros